gazebosim/docs/ros_installation.md

 ## Installing Gazebo

-### Gz simulator Ubuntu packages
+### Gazebo simulator Ubuntu packages

 The easiest way of installing Gazebo is to use binary packages.
-There are two main repositories which host Gz simulator and Gz libraries: one is `packages.ros.org` and the other is `packages.osrfoundation.org`.
+There are two main repositories which host Gazebo simulator and Gazebo libraries: one is `packages.ros.org` and the other is `packages.osrfoundation.org`.
 At the time of writing:

  * ***packages.ros.org***
-   * ROS1 Noetic: Gz Citadel
+   * ROS1 Noetic: Gazebo Citadel
-   * ROS2 Foxy: Gz Citadel
+   * ROS2 Foxy: Gazebo Citadel
-   * ROS2 Galactic: Gz Edifice
+   * ROS2 Galactic: Gazebo Edifice
-   * ROS2 Humble: Gz Fortress
+   * ROS2 Humble: Gazebo Fortress
-   * ROS2 Rolling: Gz Fortress (changing frequently)
+   * ROS2 Rolling: Gazebo Fortress (changing frequently)

  * ***packages.osrfoundation.org***
-   * Gz Citadel
+   * Gazebo Citadel
-   * Gz Edifice
+   * Gazebo Edifice
-   * Gz Fortress
+   * Gazebo Fortress
-   * Gz Garden
+   * Gazebo Garden

 This means that including the osrfoundation repository is not strictly needed to get the Gazebo binary package in Ubuntu.
 It can be installed from the ROS